BioAutoML-NAS: An End-to-End AutoML Framework for Multimodal Insect Classification via Neural Architecture Search on Large-Scale Biodiversity Data: Results

 Furthermore, a manually designed fixed architecture (E012), achieved only 85.29\% accuracy, demonstrating that automated search discovers more optimal operation combinations.
 Alternative fusion strategies such as multi-head, progressive and ensemble fusion offered modest accuracy gains (up to 93.0\%) but at the expense of higher memory usage and latency.
 This reinforces that the configuration found by gradient-based NAS strikes the best balance, simultaneously minimizing FLOPs and memory while maximizing accuracy and runtime efficiency.

 Our proposed configuration (E009) achieves an optimal balance between computational efficiency and performance, delivering the highest accuracy (96.81\%) and F1-Score (97.05\%) alongside the lowest memory usage and fastest inference time (7.42 ms) among competitive modules.
 While the reduced primary designs (E010, E011) offer slightly faster inference (6.91 ms, 6.57 ms) at lower FLOPs, they incur a 10–15\% drop in accuracy.
-E009 balances efficiency and diversity, yielding a lightweight yet expressive network.
-This superior performance arises from the gradient-based NAS, which selectively chooses operations with lower computational complexity and prunes redundant connections, resulting in fewer active parameters and reduced FLOPs \cite{zhao2024toponas}.
+E009 balances efficiency and diversity, yielding a lightweight yet expressive network. \x{Without metadata, the model achieves an accuracy of 85.94\% (E016), a reduction of 10.87\% compared to our full proposed configuration E009 (96.81\%).
+This substantial performance gap demonstrates that the multimodal metadata encoder is a critical component of BioAutoML-NAS, contributing significantly beyond what image features alone can provide.} This superior performance arises from the gradient-based NAS, which selectively chooses operations with lower computational complexity and prunes redundant connections, resulting in fewer active parameters and reduced FLOPs \cite{zhao2024toponas}.
 Consequently, memory consumption decreases and inference accelerates, as fewer convolutional filters and feature maps are processed per forward pass \cite{king2025micronas}.
 Importantly, critical high-capacity paths are preserved, maintaining strong feature expressiveness and achieving the highest accuracy and F1 score across all configurations.
 These findings highlight that careful co-design of the search space and search algorithm is crucial for developing architectures that are both accurate and deployment-ready for large-scale biodiversity monitoring, where computational efficiency and inference speed are essential.

+\x{Table}~\ref{tab:pruning_threshold} \x{presents the impact of varying the pruning threshold on model performance and efficiency.
+Higher thresholds ( $10^{-4}$) lead to excessive pruning, reducing accuracy due to limited representational capacity.
+As the threshold decreases, performance improves, reaching a peak at $10^{-6}$ with the highest accuracy (96.81\%) and F1-score (97.05\%).
+Further reductions provide negligible gains while increasing computational cost (FLOPs, memory, and inference time).
+This demonstrates that the selected threshold achieves a balanced trade-off between sparsity and performance and lies within a stable operating region.}